-1. Shall record and report minutes of all Board and Society meetings and provide a signed copy to the President, the Historian, and provide the Board with an electronic copy of the Board Meeting Minutes prior to the next regular Society Meeting.
+1. Shall record and report minutes of all Board and Society business and provide a signed copy to the President, the Historian, and provide the Board with an electronic copy of the Board Meeting Minutes prior to the next Society Meeting.

-2. Regular Society Meeting Minutes shall be provided to any member requesting them.
+2. Society Business Meeting Minutes shall be provided electronically.

 3. Shall keep a file of current minutes and copies of all official papers of the Society including the Bylaws, the Articles of Incorporation, and associated documents.

 4. Shall conduct the correspondence of the Society as directed by the Board or the President and maintain a file of such correspondence except for correspondence assigned to others.

 Section D - TREASURER